 There are three big credit reporting agencies for companies.
 And you really need to check all three of them on a regular basis.
 This is because they use moderately different yardsticks.
 So moving the needle for one can move the needle for both of the others.
 But that’s perhaps not as much.

 Do not permit your small business credit scores to slide, as you must pounce on any mistakes quickly as you can.
 Plus pinpoint anything which is pulling your scores downward.
 And after that you need to take corrective action.

-You can obtain your reports easily.
+You can get your reports easily.
 And stay right on top of all three scores by following a few easy steps.

 Does your company have a terrific company credit score?
 Or it is any good at all?

 Let’s check out the three business credit reporting agencies.
-And we’ll solve this mystery once and for all.
 Because corporate credit reports made simple means understanding your scores.